wilr/wiwot/README.md

 ## Usage

->	wiwot ~/Sites
+>	node wiwot.js ~/Sites

 Will parse the ~/Sites folder for any git repos and generate a report for the current day.
-A number of other methods exist to customize the output.
+You can also specify a number of other folders to check..

->	wiwot ~/Sites ~/Scripts ~/Infrastructure
+>	node wiwot.js ~/Sites ~/Scripts ~/Infrastructure

 ### Options

->	wiwot -d yesterday ~/Sites
+>	node wiwot.js -d yesterday ~/Sites

 *-d* allows you to filter the selected time period.

+### Caveats

+The script sets a maximum of 50 commits per repo.